reinforced/Reinforced.Typings/README.md

 </tr>
 </table>

-Can disable itself.
-Or TS compilation.
-Or both.
+Can temporarily disable TypeScript compilation in your project
 -------------
-It is needed for some situations.
-See [RtBypassTypeScriptCompilation](https://github.com/reinforced/Reinforced.Typings/wiki/Reinforced.Typings.settings.xml#RtBypassTypeScriptCompilation) and [RtDisable](https://github.com/reinforced/Reinforced.Typings/wiki/Reinforced.Typings.settings.xml#RtDisable) configuration parameters.
+Now you will not stay powerless when generated typings fail your TypeScript build in project.
+See [RtBypassTypeScriptCompilation](https://github.com/reinforced/Reinforced.Typings/wiki/Reinforced.Typings.settings.xml#RtBypassTypeScriptCompilation) configuration parameter.

 Preserves inheritance
 -------------